jelgblad/php-vcard/documentation.md

 ### method: **createProp**()

-*Create new property instance and add it to the vCard object.*
+*Create new property and add it to the vCard.*

 ```
 public createProp(string $prop_type, array|string $values, bool|null $single) : VCardProperty